 Understanding weather can be a big idea for little kids.
 So to start the week, we’ll start with just one part: the water cycle.
 Your child will use this foundation to begin their meteorology studies, and we’ll use hands-on experiments and storytelling to help their understanding grow.

 Activity 1: Start with a nature walk or a peak out the window.
 Looking up at the clouds, peering out at a body of water or even a puddle on the ground, explain how water goes round and round in the visible and invisible cycle we call the water cycle.
 Even though this is a complicated subject, even the youngest of children can grasp this concept if you simplify it for them.
 (Psst!
 Need to brush up on your own understanding?
 This post breaks down the water cycle in a simple way.)

-Activity 2: Three simple water cycle experiments – Teach your child to see collection, precipitation, condensation, and evaporation in action with three easy-to-set-up experiments.
+Activity 2: Start by watching this water cycle song video.
+Next, try these three simple water cycle experiments.
+Teach your child to see collection, precipitation, condensation, and evaporation in action with three easy-to-set-up experiments.
 The first two are very similar, so pick the one you like best or do them both.
 (Note: They will take several hours in the sun to demonstrate evaporation and condensation, so set this up early in the morning and come back to it in the afternoon or evening.)
 The last one is a great visual demonstration of precipitation that will lead right into tomorrow’s lesson.

 Activity 3: Create your own water cycle poster to solidify this lesson.
 We recommend laminating it to reuse it all week and beyond.
 If you have a hands-on learner, laminate the words and add velcro dots so that they can label the poster over and over again.

 Today, we will talk all about clouds.
 Start by reading the book Clouds.
 If you aren’t able to get it in time, you can use this website for your lesson.